Gustavo Gelpí: Early life and career

 Born in 1965, in San Juan, Puerto Rico, Gelpí attended high school at Academia del Perpetuo Socorro.
 He received a Bachelor of Arts degree from Brandeis University in 1987 and a Juris Doctor from Suffolk University Law School in Boston, Massachusetts in 1991.
-He was a law clerk to Juan Perez-Gimenez of the U.S. District Court for the District of Puerto Rico from 1991 to 1993.
+He was a law clerk to Juan Pérez-Giménez of the U.S. District Court for the District of Puerto Rico from 1991 to 1993.
 Gelpí was then an assistant federal public defender in the office of the federal public defender from 1993 to 1997.
 He worked in Puerto Rico's Department of Justice from 1997 to 1999, first as an assistant to the attorney general, and then as assistant attorney general for the office of legal counsel.
 During Puerto Rico Governor Pedro Rosselló's second term, Gelpí served as Puerto Rico's Solicitor General from 1999 to 2000.
 He was a special litigation counsel in the law firm of McConnell Valdes from January to June in 2001.
-Since 2008, he has taught the courses "Federal Criminal Practice and Procedure" and "The Constitutional and Historical Development of United States Territories: 1898 - Present" at Interamerican University of Puerto Rico School of Law.
-Since 2009, he has taught those two courses at University of Puerto Rico School of Law.

 Federal judicial service

-United States Magistrate Judge service
+United States magistrate judge service

 Gelpí served as a United States magistrate judge of the United States District Court for the District of Puerto Rico from 2001 to 2006.

 District court service

 On April 24, 2006, President George W. Bush nominated Gelpí to a seat on the District of Puerto Rico vacated by Hector M. Laffitte, who assumed senior status on November 15, 2005.
-Gelpí was unanimously confirmed on July 20, 2006, and received his commission on August 1, 2006.
-He served as Chief Judge from April 13, 2018 to October 20, 2021.
-His service as a district court judge was terminated on October 20, 2021, when he was elevated to the United States Court of Appeals for the First Circuit.
+Gelpí was confirmed by voice vote on July 20, 2006, and received his judicial commission on August 1, 2006.
+He served as Chief Judge from April 13, 2018, to October 20, 2021.
+His service as a district court judge was terminated on October 20, 2021, when he was elevated to the court of appeals.

 In 2013, Gelpi began serving a term as the president of the Federal Bar Association.